TanshenH/opencv-cpp/README.md

 - [x] A program that open a photo
 - [x] A program that open webcam.
 - [ ] A program that adds effects to photo
+- [ ] A program to open webcam and take photo

+--will add more---

 ---